fly-apps/flygreeting/.codeship/README.md

 You will notice that none of the files referenced in these two yaml files exist yet.
 In the subsequent steps, you'll see how to create each of them and what they do for your test and deployment process.

 ### Creating the Dockerfile and Deployment Script
 Codeship Pro uses Docker to run your tests and deployment scripts.
 As such, you need to give it a Dockerfile to use.
-Sometimes you can use the same Dockerfile you use for your production build, but usually you'll need a different file as your production Dockerfile might not contain build artifacts or spec files you use for testing.
+Sometimes you can use the same Dockerfile you use for your production build, but usually, you'll need a different file as your production Dockerfile might not contain build artifacts or spec files you use for testing.

 The Dockerfile currently employed in the Flygreeting app builds the Go app and then sets a different user to run the executable.
 This means that you can't run your app's test files using this image, so you need a new Dockerfile.
 Create one called `Dockerfile-test` and add the following: